Posts about SFML

-SFML is an excellent library that can be used to create 2D games in C++.
-It’s an abstraction over OpenGL and various system APIs, presenting a consistent and nice interface.
+SFML is an excellent library that can be used to create 2D games and similar applications in C++.
+It’s an abstraction over OpenGL and various system APIs, presenting a consistent and easy-to-use interface.

 Ruben’s Virtual World Project is a game I’ve been working on for almost 4 years now.
 Recently I rewrote the rendering code to support voxel lighting and multiple z-level - heights of the map.